-OpenNotes marks a fundamental change in the way doctors, nurses and others communicate and share information with patients.
-The results are always personal, and often powerful.
+OpenNotes introduces a fundamental change in the way doctors, nurses and other health professionals communicate and share information with patients.
+The result?
+Good things happen when everybody gets on the same page.

 We’re honored to be connected with many remarkable patient activists from across the country.
 This video includes a few who, in addition to the countless other things they do, are helping to spread the word about OpenNotes and the power of knowing what’s in your medical record.